MrEd Designer logo links contact support download overview

 2. System Requirements :

 MrEd Designer should work on Windows, MacOS X and Unix-like systems.
 I tried to minimize the number of OS-dependant bugs.
-The GUI's controls look a bit like Microsoft's Visual Studio ones, but they look fine under any operating system or theme.
+The GUI controls look similar to Microsoft's Visual Studio's, but they should look fine under any operating system or theme.

-I recommand a resolution of 1024x768 or higher because the different frames take pretty much space on the screen.
+I recommend a resolution of 1024x768 or higher because the different windows take a lot of much space on the screen.

 3. Files :

 To start MrEd Designer, just launch the main.scm file with DrScheme.
-To gain speed, you can launch the compile.scm file to compile the project into .zo files.
+To improve performance, you can launch the compile.scm file to compile the project into .zo files.

 4. The Graphical User Interface :

-The program's graphical user interface is pretty self-explanatory, but I will try to explain it as accurately as possible.
-Mainly, the user can create frames, containers, buttons, and has a direct preview of what he is doing, and then ask the Scheme code to be generated, either into a file or in the console.
+The program's graphical user interface is pretty self-explanatory.
+The user can create frames, containers, buttons in a WYSIWIG manner, and then ask the Scheme code to be generated, either into a file or in the console.

 4.1.
 The Toolbox Frame :